hyeshik/poreplex/README.md

 ## Installation
 Octopus requires Python 3.5+ and [pip](http://pypi.python.org/pypi/pip) to install.
 This `pip` command installs `octopus` with its essential dependencies.
+Currently, you need to install `pomegranate` manually before installing octopus due to the memory leakage in the released versions of `pomegranate`.

+    ```bash
+    pip install cython && pip install git+https://github.com/jmschrei/pomegranate.git
     pip install octopus
+    ```

 To install it together with all optional dependencies (except `albacore`), use this
 command: